TNunige/ARP/README.md

 After creating children, the process waits termination of all processes and prints the termination status.

-### Server(Blackboard)
+### Server
-Blackboard communicates the other processes through shared memory and logs the information it receives.
+Server communicates the other processes through pipes and logs the information it receives.
-It creates all segments of the shared memory and the semaphore.
 For watchdog communication, the process writes its PID to a temporary file for the watchdog to read.
 Then, it reads a watchdog's PID from a temporary watchdog file.
-The process checks the data exchanged in the shared memory and updates the contents to a logfile.
+The process checks the data exchanged via pipes and updates the contents to a logfile.
 Additionally, it periodically sends a signal to the watchdog after a certain number of iterations.
 Upon exiting the loop, it clears up the segments of the shared memory and semaphore and terminates.

 ### Watchdog
 The watchdog process's job is to monitor the activities of all the other processes (except the master).
 Watchdog monitors window, drone, keyboard, and blackboard processes.